telerik/teststudio-docs/docs-apitesting/features/command-line/command-line-parameters.md

   - `-s|--suite       Test suite (folder) to run`

   - `-f|--format      The format of the test results.
-Can be: 'xml', 'junit', 'junitstep'.
+Can be: 'xml', 'junit', 'junitsteps'.
 Default is 'xml'`

   - `-o|--output      The path of the generated test results file`